 Our love of the outdoors and community has led us to other ventures.
 The first was a decision to tend our own honeybee hives rather than rent them during blueberry pollination season.
 This led us to create Joshy's Honey, named after John and Eileen's youngest son.

 The latest venture began in 2018 when we decided to dabble in making our own maple syrup.
 We tapped 400 maple trees the following year, yielding 160 gallons of finished syrup.
 Hadley’s Maine Maple Syrup, named after our first grandchild is as sweet as she is!
-It was so much fun, that we’ve decided to expand our maple operation and continue to expand our variety of value-added products.
+It was so much fun, that we’ve decided to expand our maple operation to almost 2,500 taps in 2023 and continue to expand our variety of value-added products.

 To continue a tradition of working family land through sustainable forest and wild blueberry field management.